CSC3100/Pacman/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

 # Pacman
-Illustrating multithreading concepts (Thread class and Runnable interface) through a Pacman game example.
+This program demonstrates multithreading concepts using a Pacman game example.
+A Timer object manages the Maze panel's repaint cycle at 10 frames per second.
+Both Pacman and the ghost are implemented as runnable threads, allowing their positions to update automatically.
+Pacman also utilizes key listeners, enabling user interaction to change its direction dynamically.
 <br>

 ## Running